muchdogesec/arango_cti_processor/docs/README.md

 * Source collection: `nvd_cve_vertex_collection` (`type==vulnerability` objects only)
 * Destination collections: `nvd_cpe_vertex_collection` (`type==software` objects only)

-The `external_references` property inside the Indicator SDO contains one or more CPE URIs.
+The custom properties inside the Indicator SDO contains one or more CPE URIs as a list, e.g.

 ```json
     "external_references": [